Storage Insights datasets

 • Description (optional): a description of the dataset.
 You can edit the description at any time.

-• Dataset scope: an organization, projects, or folders containing the buckets and objects for which you want metadata.
+• Dataset scope: a required field that specifies an organization, projects, or folders containing the buckets and objects for which you want metadata.
 You can specify projects or folders individually or as a CSV file, with each project or folder number on a separate line.
 You can specify up to 10,000 projects or folders in one dataset configuration.
+Datasets are configured for the specified dataset scope.
+Only one dataset scope can be specified for each dataset configuration.
+You can update the dataset scope when editing the dataset configuration.

 • Bucket filters (optional): filters used to include and exclude specific buckets from the dataset by bucket name or by regions.